wavefrontHQ/docs/pages/doc/trace_data_details.md

 The point tag technique is useful when the metric name contains string values for `<application>`, `<service>`, and `<operationName>` that have been modified to comply with the Wavefront [metric name format](wavefront_data_format.html#wavefront-data-format-fields).
 The point tag value always corresponds exactly to the span tag values.

-### Aggregated RED Metrics for Services
+### Aggregated RED Metrics

-Request, Error, and Duration metrics are important indicators of your applications and services health.
-Wavefront computes RED metrics using [RED metrics derived from spans](#span-red-metrics-and-trace-red-metrics).
-Querying and aggregating these metrics (at query time) can be slow due to high cardinality from operation tags, source tags, and custom tags.
-Therefore, to compute RED metrics faster, wavefront introduced aggregated RED metrics, which aggregates the data received from the RED metrics derived from spans.
-As a result, you see the RED metrics computed faster on the default service dashboard and the application and service status dashboards.
+Wavefront computes service level RED metrics by aggregating the [RED metrics derived from spans](#span-red-metrics-and-trace-red-metrics).
+Querying and aggregating these metrics can be slow due to high cardinality from operation tags, source tags, and custom tags.
+Therefore, to make RED metric querying faster, wavefront introduced pre-aggregated RED metrics.
+Now, RED metrics queries are faster on the default service dashboard, application status, and service status.

 Wavefront constructs the names of the underlying aggregated delta counters, and histograms as shown in the table below.
-The `<application>` and `<service>` in the name component are string values that Wavefront obtains from the spans on which the metrics are derived.
+The `<application>` and `<service>` in the name are string values that Wavefront obtains from the spans on which the metrics are derived.
 You can filter the aggregated RED metrics using the `application`, `service`, `cluster`, `shard`, `source`, and `span.kind` point tags.
 Wavefront assigns the corresponding span tag values to these point tags.

 ![the screenshot shows the filters available for an aggregated red metrics query in the chart builder.](images/tracing_aggregated_red_metrics.png)